Novel coronavirus cases top 80,000 as markets plunge on pandemic fears - Local News 8

 “As cases continue to rise, public health is the number one priority.
 Whether it be boosting preparedness in Europe, in China or elsewhere, the international community must work together.
 Europe is here to play a leading role,” said Ursula von der Leyen, the President of the European Commission.

-Stella Kyriakides, Commissioner for Health and Food Safety said: “In view of the rapidly evolving situation, we stand ready to increase our assistance.
-In this vein, a joint expert mission of the European Centre for Disease Prevention and Control and the World Health Organisation will depart to Italy this week to support the Italian authorities.”
+Stella Kyriakides, commissioner for health and food safety said: “In view of the rapidly evolving situation, we stand ready to increase our assistance.
+In this vein, a joint expert mission of the European Centre for Disease Prevention and Control and the World Health Organization will depart to Italy this week to support the Italian authorities.”

 Iran struggling to contain